-Here are the top 5 ways they’ve adapted:
+Here are the top 5 ways successful CSOs stop attacks:

 In an average week, companies face 17,000 security alerts, most of which are false alarms that lead to real problems not being dealt with in time.
 CISOs are opting for technologies with very low false positives (less than 1% of alerts), freeing security teams to act on real threats instead of false positives.

 ‘Dwell time’ (how long an attacker is undetected in the internal network) is usually measured in months or years.
 Top security leaders are focusing on internal network visibility to reduce the dwell time to minutes and thwart attacks faster.

 Removing the human element in monitoring

 Analysts monitoring screens in shifts has proved ineffective as people can’t find suspicious patterns in huge volumes of security data.
 CISOs of leading companies now favour automated attack detection which reduces dependence on human analysts and lowers operational costs.

 Detecting an attack during the planning stage is incredibly powerful as it can be mitigated before it even begins.
 CISOs are setting up early warning systems to detect when they are targeted and give the security team the time advantage.